faker-js/faker/README.md

 <a href="https://github.com/faker-js/faker/graphs/contributors"><img src="https://opencollective.com/fakerjs/contributors.svg?width=800" /></a>

 The [fakerjs.dev](https://fakerjs.dev) website is kindly hosted by the Netlify Team.
+Also the search functionality is powered by [algolia](https://www.algolia.com).

 ## Changelog